fluiddynsci/EngSketchPad/README.txt

                         ESP: The Engineering Sketch Pad
-                             Rev 1.19 -- June 2021
+                          Rev 1.20b -- September 2021

-0. Warnings!
+0. Preamble

-    If you have been using previous Betas and writing EGADS files with Effective Topology Bodies, you need to delete the files.
-The internals of the Effective Topology data has changed.

     Windows 7 & 8 are no longer supported, only Windows 10 is tested.
     This also means that older versions of MS Visual Studio are no longer being tested either.
-Only MSVS versions 2015 and up are fully supported.
+Only MSVS versions 2017 and up are fully supported.

     This ESP release no longer tests against Python 2.7.
 It should still work, but we strongly advise going to at least Python 3.7.
 Also, we now only support OpenCASCADE at Rev 7.3 or higher.
 And these must be the versions taken from the ESP website (and not from elsewhere).
-At this point we recommend 7.4.1 and are testing 7.5.1.
+At this point we recommend 7.4.1 and are skipping 7.5 (waiting for 7.6).

+    The training material is no longer part of this distribution.
+The last training was given for Rev 1.19 and can be found at the ESP website at http://acdl.mit.edu/ESP/Training, which is in 2 parts.
+The first is on ESP geometry construction and is found in the ESP subdirectory and the second on analysis is found in the CAPS subdirectory.
+The PDFs and MP4s of the lectures can be found in the (sub)subdirectory "lectures".
+    Please do not apply the overlays -- they are specifically for ESP 1.19.

+    Apple notes:
-    Apple's OSX Catalina (10.15) and newer OSs may cause problems.
-You may not be able to download the distributions using a browser.
-For instructions on how to get ESP see OSXcatalina.txt on the website.
-Big Sur (11.x) has not been fully tested, but should work.
-At the present we cannot natively support Apple M1 equipment, but plan to do so for our next ESP release.
+    (1) You CANNOT download the distributions using a browser.
+For instructions on how to get ESP see MACdownloads.txt on the web site.
+    (2) Big Sur (11.x) is now fully tested.
+    (3) Apple M1 computers are natively supported but require Rosetta2 for the execution of some legacy CAPS apps.
+Rosetta2 can be installed by executing the following command: "softwareupdate --install-rosetta".
+    (4) M1 builds must be done in a "native" shell.
+That is, typing "arch" must return "arm64".

 1. Prerequisites